-At Boulder Natural Health we offer food allergy testing for 96 foods including the most common food allergens–wheat, gluten, eggs, soy, milk, cheese, nuts, tomatoes, citrus fruits, 24 herbs and 24 spices through US BioTek Laboratories.
+At Boulder Natural Health we offer food allergy testing for 96 foods including the most common food allergens–wheat, gluten, eggs, soy, milk, cheese, nuts, tomatoes, citrus fruits, and 6 spices through US BioTek Laboratories.
 This test helps to determine specific food allergies, the level of allergic reaction–high or medium or low, and the appropriate diet to alleviate allergic symptoms.
-As with any naturopathic consultation, we review your complete health history and can help determine if this testing is right for you.
-We also offer natural solutions for healing food allergies, food sensitivities, leaky gut syndrome, candida overgrowth, SIBO and other digestive complaints.

 What is a food allergy?

 Our immune system’s job is to identify and destroy germs including bacteria and viruses.
 In the case of a food allergy, the immune system becomes imbalanced, irritated and inappropriately creates an immune attack against a food.
 The European Academy of Allergy and Clinical Immunology (EAACI) defines a food allergy as an immune system mediated, clinically evident reaction to a food.